jpsca/allspeak/docs/en/request.rst

 Because the locale and timezone are looked up first as attributes of the `request` object, you can use that to inject, on each request, the preferences or your logged users.

 In Flask you do it by decorating a function with `before_request`.
-Other frameworks might have similar methods for doing it.
+Other frameworks have similar methods for doing it.

 .. sourcecode:: python